SUBMISSIONS Accepted Biennially: 2021 Emerging Faculty Award Winner

-The mission of the BTES includes encouraging invention and innovation through committed and creative teaching of building technology.
+The mission of the BTES includes encouraging innovation through committed and creative teaching of building technology.
 This award recognizes demonstrated excellence in teaching performance and innovation during the formative years of an architectural teaching career in building technology.

 Building technology education plays a pivotal role in the development of professionally prepared and socially responsible students.
 It draws from an ever-expanding array of disciplines and its practice requires dedicated skill and learning to both enhance and inform.
 The path to success in our challenging future lies within the seeds of innovation planted through committed and creative teaching of building technology as we gain new knowledge and confirm the value of established practices.

 This award recognizes building technology educators who display excellence and innovation in their teaching performance, methods, and subject matter early in their teaching career.

 The BTES Emerging Faculty Award (EFA) is a biennial award that recognizes outstanding teaching ability and commitment demonstrated by an emerging faculty member.
 Faculty submissions should relate to the teaching specialty areas of environmental control systems, construction methods and materials, structural systems, or other building science and technology disciplines.
 Submissions should convey excellence and innovation in teaching performance, methods, and subject matter, inspiring student engagement in building technology and its impact on design.